Remember when people first started using “google” as a verb?

 The results determined that the Airbnb team could expect their numbers in these categories to increase anywhere from 20 to 90 times their current standings.

-This range provided a way to decide if the live referral program was successful in their attempts at bolstering their business through referral.
+This range provided a way to decide if the live referral program was successful in their attempts at bolstering their business through referral marketing.

 To see how their actual performance measured against their projection, Airbnb tracked growth every step, A/B testing new content and landing pages and using customized dashboards to make the information accessible.